Girardeau History, Family Crest & Coats of Arms

 As many members of this family held important positions in political and military fields, they were deeply affected by the French Revolution.
 Some important members at this time were: Jean François Girard, a Deputy for the Clergy at the Estates General in 1789; François Joseph Henri Girard, Secretary General at the Prefecture and a Legislator; Jean-Baptiste Girard, Count, Commander and Officer of the Legion of Honour, promoted to General of the Brigade in November, 1806, and who received the Cross of Saint-Louis from the Emperor; and Jean-Pierre Girard, who became General of the Brigade after being Chief of the 3rd Batallion, and was later made a member of the Legion of Honour and a Baron of the Empire.

-Important Dates for the Girardeau family
+Early History of the Girardeau family

 This web page shows only a small excerpt of our Girardeau research.
 Another 124 words (9 lines of text) covering the years 1325, 1370, 1518, 1528, 1648, 1775, 1789, 1806, and 1845 are included under the topic Early Girardeau History in all our PDF Extended History products and printed products wherever possible.

 Girardeau Spelling Variations

 Spelling variations of this family name include: Gerrard, Girard, Girarde, Girardeau, Girardin, Girart, Girars, Girardes, Jirard, Jirarde, Jirart, Jirars, Guérard, Guirard, Guirarde, Guirart, Guirars and many more.

 Early Notables of the Girardeau family (pre 1700)